 This place holds together because, for the most part, New Yorkers treat each other with respect and obey certain social conventions.
 We let people get off the train before we get on, we try not the block the doors when others are exiting, we treat each other with dignity – if not always politness.* When a cyclist screams through an intersection, or hops up on the sidewalk, or speeds her way through pedestrians crossing the street, she is not just breaking the law, she is disrespecting, and endangering, her fellow New Yorkers.
 She’s putting her personal expression of “freedom” above her responsibility to her neighbors.

 It drives me nuts.
-And it drives me even crazier who this culture of rule breaking is associated with progressive politics.
+And it drives me even crazier when this culture of rule breaking is associated with progressive politics.
 As I have said before, how can I trust an Occupy Wall Street activist to create a better world when I cannot even trust them to treat an old lady crossing the street with respect?
-Our behavior has consequences; our personal freedoms are not without limits.
+Our behavior has consequences.
+Our personal freedoms are not without limits.
 Our traffic lights are there for a reason.
 Pay attention to them.

 *And woe unto you who breaks these rules.
 I hate you even more than I hate asshats on fixed gear bikes.